 It is flexible and this flexibility is maintained even after frequent application in wet environments

-Easy to handle - for rescue and towing purposes you need to be able to comfortably and quickly handle the rope, without fear of it slipping from your hands or out of boat loop when attached to a load.
+Easy to handle – for rescue and towing purposes, you need to be able to comfortably and quickly handle the rope, without fear of it slipping from your hands or out of the boat loop when attached to a load.